Save on Your Mortgage

-For example: five years after moving into your home, you receive a very large tax refund,a very large legacy, or a cash gift; , paying a few thousand dollars into your home's principal will significantly shorten the repayment period of your loan and save a huge amount on interest over the duration of the mortgage loan.
-Unless the mortgage loan is quite large, even modest amounts applied early in the loan period can yield huge savings over the duration of the loan.
+If, for example, you were to receive a surprise windfall four years into your mortgage, investing a few thousand dollars into your mortgage principal will shorten the duration of your loan and save a huge amount on interest over the duration of the loan.
+Unless the loan is very large, even a few thousand dollars applied early in the loan period can yield huge savings over the duration of the loan.

 Got a Question?